cykorr/wuxia-epubs/README.md

 Please upload a fully completed file with all chapters.

-## novels currently uploaded
+## novels currently uploaded (epub)
-reverend insanity, lord of the mysteries, a will eternal, i shall seal the heavens
+reverend insanity, lord of the mysteries, a will eternal, i shall seal the heavens, omniscient reader's viewpoint